-Article 27 List of Relevant Grid Elements
+Article 26 List of Relevant Grid Elements

-- 1. By [date 15 months after entry into force], all TSOs of each Outage Coordination Region shall apply the methodology established pursuant to Article 23 for assessing the relevance of grid elements located in a Transmission Network, in a Distribution Network, or in a Closed Distribution Network for the Outage Coordination Process. - 2.
-For each Outage Coordination Region, all TSOs shall establish a single list of Relevant Grid Elements for the Outage Coordination Process. - 3.
-The list of Relevant Grid Elements shall contain: - a) all grid elements located in a Transmission Network or in a Distribution Network connecting Responsibility Areas; - b) all grid elements located in a Transmission Network, in a Distribution Network, or in a Closed Distribution Network for which the Availability Status impacts on another Responsibility Area to a level beyond the thresholds defined in the methodology established pursuant to Article 23; and - c) all Critical Network Elements. - 4.
-The list of Relevant Grid Elements shall contain the types of information which shall be provided by each TSO to the ENTSO-E Operational Planning Data Environment, including at least: - a) the reason for every unavailable status of a Relevant Grid Element; - b) specific conditions that need to be fulfilled before executing an unavailable status of a Relevant Grid Element; and - c) the time required to restore a Relevant Grid Element to service if necessary to maintain Operational Security. - 5.
-All TSOs shall make the list of Relevant Grid Elements available on the ENTSO-E Operational Planning Data Environment. - 6.
-Each TSO shall inform its National Regulatory Authority of the list of Relevant Grid Elements. - 7.
-Each TSO shall inform DSOs with the Connection Point to the Transmission System of the Relevant Grid Elements for which they are the Connecting DSO. - 8.
-Each TSO shall inform CDSOs with the Connection Point to the Transmission System of the Relevant Grid Elements for which they are the Connecting CDSO.
+- 1. By [date 15 months after entry into force], all Outage Coordinating TSOs of each Outage Coordination Region shall apply the methodology established pursuant to Article 23 for assessing the relevance of grid elements located in a Transmission System, in a Distribution Network, or in a Closed Distribution Network for the Outage Coordination Process. - 2.
+All Outage Coordinating TSOs of each Outage Coordination Region shall establish a single list of Relevant Grid Elements for the Outage Coordination Process. - 3.
+The list of Relevant Grid Elements shall contain: - a) all grid elements located in a Transmission System or in a Distribution Network connecting Responsibility Areas; - b) all grid elements located in a Transmission System, in a Distribution Network, or in a Closed Distribution Network for which the Availability Status impacts on another Responsibility Area to a level beyond the thresholds defined in the methodology established pursuant to Article 23; and - c) all Critical Network Elements. - 4.
+The list of Relevant Grid Elements shall contain the types of information which shall be provided by each Outage Coordinating TSO to the ENTSO-E Operational Planning Data Environment, including at least: - a) the reason for every unavailable status of a Relevant Grid Element; - b) specific conditions that need to be fulfilled before executing an unavailable status of a Relevant Grid Element; and - c) the time required to restore a Relevant Grid Element to service if necessary to maintain Operational Security. - 5.
+All Outage Coordinating TSOs shall make the list of Relevant Grid Elements available on the ENTSO-E Operational Planning Data Environment. - 6.
+Each Outage Coordinating TSO shall inform its National Regulatory Authority of the list of Relevant Grid Elements. - 7.
+For every Relevant Grid Element, the Outage Coordinating TSO shall: - a) inform the owners and the operators of the Relevant Grid Elements about their inclusion in the list; - b) inform DSOs of the Relevant Grid Elements for which they are the Connecting DSO; and - c) inform CDSOs of the Relevant Grid Elements for which they are the Connecting CDSO.

-Article 28 Re-assessment of the list of Relevant Grid Elements
+Article 27 Re-assessment of the list of Relevant Grid Elements

-- 1. Before 1 July of each calendar year, all TSOs of each Outage Coordination Region shall re-apply the methodology established pursuant to Article 23 for assessing the relevance of grid elements located in a Transmission Network, in a Distribution Network, or in a Closed Distribution Network for the Outage Coordination Process. - 2.
-When, pursuant to Article 28(1), all TSOs of an Outage Coordination Region identify a need to update the list of Relevant Grid Elements established in accordance with Article 27, the concerned TSOs shall update this list as soon as reasonably practicable.
-All TSOs shall make the updated list available in accordance with Article 27(5), Article 27(6), Article 27(7) and Article 27(8).
+- 1. Before 1 July of each calendar year, all Outage Coordinating TSOs of each Outage Coordination Region shall re-apply the methodology established pursuant to Article 23 for assessing the relevance of grid elements located in a Transmission System, in a Distribution Network, or in a Closed Distribution Network for the Outage Coordination Process. - 2.
+When, pursuant to Article 27(1), all Outage Coordinating TSOs of an Outage Coordination Region identify a need to update the list of Relevant Grid Elements established in accordance with Article

+26, the concerned Outage Coordinating TSOs shall update this list as soon as reasonably practicable.
+All Outage Coordinating TSOs shall make the updated list available in accordance with Article 26(5), Article 26(6) and Article 26(7).